oktadev/okta-blog/_source/_posts/2020-12-10-introducing-okta-cli.md

 In order to integrate your application with Okta so that your users can authenticate, you need to register your application within Okta.

-In order to configure your application to work with the registered Okta application, you need to drop in a library for the language (and framework) you're using.
+For your application to work with the registered Okta application, you need to drop in a library for the language (and framework) you're using.

 Finally, you need to configure the library to work with Okta.